12 Ways to Serve Your Thanksgiving Feast in a Pumpkin

 - Set pumpkins in a baking dish and liberally drizzle olive oil inside each.
 Toss in garlic, garlic powder, Italian herbs, salt and pepper.

-- Bake for at least 1 hour
+- Bake for at least one hour.

 - Remove from oven and let cool.
 Carefully scrape out pumpkin flesh into a separate bowl.
 The flesh should be very soft, and easy to remove.